mciicrw/Xiera/README.md

 # Xiera
 Discord bot used for alerting on Emergency Quests on Phantasy Star Online 2

-Hello Xiera here, a Discord bot who's main functionality is to alert for Emergency Quests that happen on Phantasy Star Online 2.
+Hello Xiera here! a Discord bot who's main functionality is to alert for Emergency Quests that happen on Phantasy Star Online 2.
 Ported from Rodrigo's [Weeb Bot](https://github.com/RodrigoLeiteF/WeebBot-v2)

 ## How to use

-If you simply wish to have the bot on your server, just [click here]( https://discordapp.com/oauth2/authorize?client_id=440357771704139787&scope=bot&permissions=0) and use the `!alerts` command to enable the EQ alerts.
+If you simply wish to have the bot on your server, just [click here](https://discordapp.com/oauth2/authorize?client_id=440357771704139787&scope=bot&permissions=536345849) and use the `!alerts` command to enable the EQ alerts.

 ## Dependencies